c0deta1ker/MatBase/README.md

 ## List of Available Databases
-- Material Properties Database (MPD): This is a local MATLAB database that compiles the most useful physical, electronic, optical and magnetic material properties of elements / compounds.
+- **Material Properties Database (MPD)**: This is a local MATLAB database that compiles the most useful physical, electronic, optical and magnetic material properties of elements / compounds.
 The data is taken from a range of sources, where the 'average' values are used for parameters that had more than 1 unique value.
 Accessible in MATLAB via 'get_mpd_props()'.

-- Physics Constants Database: This is a MATLAB function that loads in many physics constants that can be used for data processing, or modelling of physical systems.
+- **Physics Constants Database**: This is a MATLAB function that loads in many physics constants that can be used for data processing, or modelling of physical systems.
 Accessible in MATLAB via 'physics_constants()'.

-- Crystallography Database: Contains some MATLAB functions for extracting / viewing the unit cells in both real and reciprocal space, calculate the Brillouin zone, and extract 2D slices through the Brilluoin Zone for data analysis.
+- **Crystallography Database**: Contains some MATLAB functions for extracting / viewing the unit cells in both real and reciprocal space, calculate the Brillouin zone, and extract 2D slices through the Brilluoin Zone for data analysis.
 You can translate and rotate the 2D slices as you wish.
 For some examples of how to use these functions, see the ‘CrystallographyExamples.mlx’ file.

-- Electron Inelastic Mean Free Path Database (eIMFPD): This is a local MATLAB database that compiles the optical data from the NIST Electron Inelastic-Mean-Free-Path Database (http://dx.doi.org/10.18434/T48C78) so that the results can be easily called and accessed within MATLAB.
+- **Electron Inelastic Mean Free Path Database (eIMFPD)**: This is a local MATLAB database that compiles the optical data from the NIST Electron Inelastic-Mean-Free-Path Database (http://dx.doi.org/10.18434/T48C78) so that the results can be easily called and accessed within MATLAB.
 This is accessible in MATLAB via 'get_eimfpd_props()'.
 Furthermore, predictive eIMFP formulas's are also available using the (1) Universal, (2) TPP-2M and (3) S1 & S2 formalisms.

-- Photoionisation Cross-Section and Asymmetry Database (PIXSAD): This is a local MATLAB database that compiles the photoionisation cross-section and asymmetry parameter data of the elements.
+- **Photoionisation Cross-Section and Asymmetry Database (PIXSAD)**: This is a local MATLAB database that compiles the photoionisation cross-section and asymmetry parameter data of the elements.
 This is useful when modelling the total photoelectron intensity that originates from a given layer of a sample when performing ARPES / XPS experiments.
 Accessible in MATLAB via 'get_pixsad_props()'.

-- Photoionisation Energy and Fluorescence Database (PIEFD): This is a local MATLAB database that compiles the photoionisation energy and fluorescence yield data of the elements.
+- **Photoionisation Energy and Fluorescence Database (PIEFD)**: This is a local MATLAB database that compiles the photoionisation energy and fluorescence yield data of the elements.
 Accessible in MATLAB via 'get_piefd_props()'.

 ## MATLAB Version control
 MATLAB version:   2022a
-MATLAB add-ons (recommended): Database Toolbox, Image Processing Toolbox, Global Optimization Toolbox, Optimization Toolbox, Curve Fitting Toolbox, Parallel Processing Toolbox, Statistics and Machine Learning Toolbox, Signal Processing Toolbox.
+MATLAB add-ons (not required, but recommended): Database Toolbox, Image Processing Toolbox, Global Optimization Toolbox, Optimization Toolbox, Curve Fitting Toolbox, Parallel Processing Toolbox, Statistics and Machine Learning Toolbox, Signal Processing Toolbox.

 ## Authors
 **Dr. Procopios Constantinou**,